 export_species File

 The export_species file provides the weight percent of each SPECIATE species for each profile.
 This data is retrieved from the SPECIES table within SPECIATE, and it is generated using the export_species query.
 Following the execution of the query, additional formatting may be necessary including conversion of the file extension to “.csv”.
-In addition, all values in the weight percent and PROFILE_CODE columns should “Convert to Number” (this function is available through the error checking notifications).
+In addition, all values in the weight percent and PROFILE_CODE columns should “Convert to Number” (this function is available through the error checking notifications in Excel).
 All SPECIATE profiles should be included within the export_species file and the S2S-Tool filters the contents, as necessary.
 This dataset is comma delimited and composed of three columns: PROFILE_CODE, SPECIES_ID, and WEIGHT_PERCENT.